 Additional sellers closing costs in Massachusetts

-- Smoke Certificate- By law a property that is transferred need to provide a Smoke Certificate showing you have the proper smoke and carbon monoxide detectors in place.
-The certificate usually costs between $25 to $100.
+- Smoke Certificate- By law a property that is transferred need to provide a Massachusetts Smoke Detector Certificate of Compliance showing you have the proper smoke and carbon monoxide detectors in place.
+The smoke detector certificate usually costs between $25 to $100.

 - Title V Certificate- If your property is on a septic system, it will be your responsibility to certify that it complies with the state requirement though a Title V Certificate.
 The cost of obtaining a certificate is about $600 to $800.